ThornTechPublic/PGPDecryptionLambda/README.md

     Type: String
     Description: "Cloud storage location where files will land lambda decryption"
 ARCHIVE:
-    Type: Boolean
+    Type: String
-    Default: false
+    Default: ""
-    Descritption: "(Optional) If true, files that have already been decrypted will be moved into an archive folder in the source storage location"
+    Descritption: "(Optional) Archive folder path.
+If supplied, files that have already been decrypted will be moved into the provided archive folder in the source storage location"
 ERROR:
-    Type: Boolean
+    Type: String
-    Default: false
+    Default: ""
-    Descritption: "(Optional) If true, files that encounter an error will decrypting will be moved into an error folder in the source storage location"
+    Descritption: "(Optional) Error folder path.
+If supplied, files that encounter an error while decrypting will be moved into the provided error folder in the source storage location"
 ```

 # GPG Basics